karllhughes/learn/_posts/2020-07-12-finding-motivating-writers.markdown

 ---
 layout: post
-title: 5 Ways to Find and Motivate Writers for Your Blog
+title: How to Find and Motivate Writers for Your Blog
 author: karl
 date: 2020-07-12
 categories: posts